 Just like before the war, there is plenty to see in Old Damascus – The Umayyad Mosque, the 4th holiest place in Islam, take a walk around The Souq al-Hamidiyya (old market), visit The Damascus Citadel or just get lost in the narrow streets filled with a century after century with history.

 If you get tired of walking around the streets, just walk into an art gallery to have a look at modern art in Syria, relax in a local Hooka cafe while looking at bustling street life or listen to a local storyteller.
 Everything here is just like it was before 2011.

-The only real reason to head into to modern part of Damascus is if you need to do some proper shopping at a western style shopping mall or to visit a supermarket just as well stocked as any supermarket back in Europe or America.
+The only real reason to head into to a modern part of Damascus is if you need to do some proper shopping at a western-style shopping mall or to visit a supermarket just as well-stocked as any supermarket back in Europe or America.
 Everything is available here.

 Overall, Damascus is so completely opposite of what the media has been telling us for the last 7 years.
 So I wonder if the journalists have actually ever been here themselves.

-Christian churches are located door to door to Mosques.
+Christian churches are located right next to Mosques.
 Both are filled with people.
 Even the Jewish Synagogue in the Old City of Damascus is still open.